DataDog/dd-py-tracing-workshop/README.md

 ## Step 2 - Access full trace (Automatic Instrumentation)

 A good tracing client will unpack, for instance, some of the layers of indirection in ORMs, and give you a true view of the SQL being executed.
-This lets us marry the the nice APIs of ORMS with visibility into what exactly is being executed and how performant it is.
+This lets us marry the nice APIs of ORMS with visibility into what exactly is being executed and how performant it is.

 We'll use Datadog's monkey patcher, a tool for safely adding tracing to packages in the import space for both apps `cafe.py` and `taster.py`.
 This monkey patcher enables OOTB instrumentation for Flask applications, along with other common frameworks in Python.